-4.9 Mounting the Counterweights and the Telescope
+4.8 Mounting the Counterweights and the Telescope

-Before mounting the counterweights and the telescope, ensure that the mount is in the safety position shown in Fig. 4.16, with the declination axis oriented so that the counterweight shaft points downward.
-It is essential that the r.a. and declination axes are oriented as shown in the picture; the white marks must coincide on both axes, and the telescope must be mounted looking at the celestial pole.
+Before mounting the counterweights and the telescope, ensure that the mount is in the safety position shown in Fig. 4.14, with the declination axis oriented so that the counterweight shaft points downward.
+It is essential that the r.a. and declination axes are oriented as shown in the picture; pay attention that, looking towards the celestial pole, the dovetail locking knobs are located on the right of the mount as shown.